victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 "<strong>CC Central Support on all email by always using REPLY ALL.</strong><br><br>" + "Sincerely,<br><!--YOUR NAME-->";

+// ENTER THE SPECIFIC COURSE (DV, FSF, etc.) FOR THE SUBJECT LINE

-var subject = 'Data Analytics Boot Camp - Tutorial Available';
+var subject = 'Coding Boot Camp - Tutorial Available';

 // Create the email draft